Need some CTA examples to inspire you and provide some ideas for your own calls to action?

 Subscribe

-Finally, this example of a LinkedIn post advertises a podcast and uses a Subscribe CTA button.
+This example of a LinkedIn post advertises a podcast and uses a Subscribe CTA button.

 Send us a private message

-There’s a way to add a call to action button to an ordinary post on X that encourages other users to engage with you by asking them to send you a private message—and few people know about it.
+There’s a way to add a call to action button to an organic post on X that encourages other users to engage with you by asking them to send you a private message—and few people know about it.

-Here’s how it might look (sourced from the Medium article I just referred to):
+Here’s how it might look (source):

 Download now